Johnny880724/AFSA_material/README.md

 max_velocity = 1.0  # Maximum velocity
 penalty_factor = 100  # Penalty factor for particles out of bounds
 ```
-one extra parameter is used to repulse the global minimums and find local minimums:
+one extra parameter is used to repulse the fishes AFSA from global minimums and find local minimums:
 ```python
 repulsion = 5  # Repulsion of found minimums
 ```